rafaeldpsilva/caravels-building-ui/README.md

-# Energy Management UI
+# Caravels Building UI

-The Energy Management UI is a web-based interface designed to interact with the Energy Management API.
+The Caravels Building UI is a web-based interface designed to interact with the Energy Management API.
 It provides users with a comprehensive view of energy consumption and generation data, management of IoT devices, and control over AC status in different divisions.
 The UI allows for easy visualization and manipulation of energy-related data, enhancing the efficiency of energy usage and optimization within the system.

 ## Features